Last Updated on

 This distortion involves expecting that any sacrifice or self-denial on our part will pay off.
 We may consider this karma, and expect that karma will always immediately reward us for our good deeds.
 Of course, this results in feelings of bitterness when we do not receive our reward (Grohol, 2016).

-Many tools and techniques found in CBT are intended to address or reverse these cognitive distortions.
+Many tools and techniques found in Cognitive Behavioral Therapy are intended to address or reverse these cognitive distortions.

 9 Essential CBT Techniques and Tools

-There are many tools and techniques used in CBT, many of which have spread from the therapy context to everyday life.
+There are many tools and techniques used in Cognitive Behavioral Therapy, many of which have spread from the therapy context to everyday life.
 The nine techniques and tools listed below are some of the most common and effective CBT practices.

 Unraveling Cognitive Distortions